The Dwarves (video game)

-The Dwarves is a fantasy tactical role-playing video game developed by King Art Games.
+The Dwarves (Die Zwerge) is a 2016 fantasy tactical role-playing video game developed by King Art Games.
 It features music composed by Benny Oschmann.
 In the game, players must find their way through various maze-like, medieval environments while battling a variety of monsters using a wide array of weapons.
-It is based on the novel The Dwarves, by Markus Heitz.
+It is based on the novel The Dwarves by Markus Heitz.

+Development

+There was a campaign on Kickstarter that raised $310,091 for the development of the game through 2015 and 2016.

 A beta version of the game was released on June 3, 2016.

-There was a campaign on Kickstarter that raised $310,091 for the development of the game through 2015 and 2016.
-The Dwarves will be published by EuroVideo Medien and made available on GOG.com.

 Reception

-Reception to the game has been mixed, it has a score of 68% of Metacritic.
-The Sixth Axis awarded it a score of 5 out of 10, saying "those who will enjoy this game the most are fans of the books, but it’s a largely forgettable game for everyone else."
+Reception to the game was mixed.
+It has a score of 68% of Metacritic.
 IGN awarded it a score of 6.2 out of 10, saying that the game has a "good foundation, but unfortunately it's not strong enough to make up for the deficiencies of its gameplay."